ArionMiles/ArionMiles.github.io/content/posts/spider-man-with-golang-and-aws-lambda.md

 The less number of calls I need to make to BMS, the faster jobs can finish.
 This involves caching data from BMS responses so I don't have to query for it in subsequent runs.
 This has been on my list for a long time actually, and something I originally intended to work on in the Django app.

 I have some ideas on which pieces of data I can cache to lower my turn around time for each job.
 I'll be exploring those but only if I can get the above ones done first.
 This is a low hanging but highly valuable fruit.

+In case you want to check out the code, it's available at [ArionMiles/diomedes-search](https://github.com/ArionMiles/diomedes-search)